NilavPatel/np-ui-data-grid-package/projects/np-ui-data-grid/README.md

 5. Single and Multiple row selection
 6. Master-child row section
 7. Get/Set Column configurations
-8. Store state of grid and change from dropdown
+8. Store state of grid and change from dropdown (show/hide column, filters values and sorting is also saved in state).
+9. Column drag and drop
 ````

 ### How to add grid component in to page